 Not All Somatic Work Is Trauma-Informed: A Framework for Clarity

 Both trauma-informed care and somatic practices have gained attention in therapy, bodywork, and healthcare.
 While they are often mentioned together, they are distinct concepts.
+Understanding how they overlap — and where they diverge — can help practitioners use them more clearly and ethically.

 What Is Trauma-Informed Care?